CVE-2016-3714 vulnerability in ImageMagick and Other Products

 Vulnerability Analysis

 CVE-2016-3714 is exploitable with local system access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.5 out of four.
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Improper Input Validation